yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data_segments/creating_managing_user_segment.md

 - Current Month → Picks the month of when the segment is calculated, ie, June
 - Any Year → Ignores the Year

-Therefore, all users with Date = 10th June, regardless of year, will be targeted.
+Therefore, all users with Date June 10, (regardless of year), will be targeted.

 ### Exclude users who have opted out from campaigns